tennisoctocat/push-up-poker/README.md

 ## Credits

-The code was adapted from the [aiortc server example](https://github.com/aiortc/aiortc/tree/main/examples/server).
+The server code was adapted from the [aiortc server example](https://github.com/aiortc/aiortc/tree/main/examples/server).

 The audio file "demo-instruct.wav" was in the original aiortc example.
 The creators of aiortc borrowed it from the Asterisk project.
 It is licensed as Creative Commons Attribution-Share Alike 3.0: